linode/docs/docs/tools-reference/custom-kernels-distros/install-freebsd-on-your-linode.md

 2. Follow through the prompts to start the installer, choose your keymap and set a hostname if you want one.

 3. For beginners, we suggest selecting to install 32-bit libraries (lib32) and source code (src).
-Deselect *games* if you have no use for them, and *ports* if you plan to install software only from binary builds.
+Deselect *games* if you have no use for them.

     [![Choose your packages.](/docs/assets/freebsd-optional-components-small.png)](/docs/assets/freebsd-optional-components.png)